Adopt-a-Drain Community Challenge

 If you are a community interested signing up for the challenge, check out this PDF with more information!

-Woodbury vs Cottage Grove - through May 31st, 2026!
+Woodbury vs Cottage Grove - A win for Water Quality!

 This spring, Lake Elmo kicked off one of the first local Adopt-a-Drain Community Challenges with a goal of increasing storm drain adoptions and encouraging residents to help keep drains clear during spring rains.